Vegan Sweet Potato Burrito Bowl

 Once prepared, this recipe will store in the fridge for 5 days.
 It reheats really well, just toss everything in a pan on the stove or into the microwave until warm.

-Spice: The level of spice for this bowl is totally up to you.
+Make it spicy: The level of spice for this bowl is totally up to you.
 We all know I’m very sensitive to spice, so the recipe as written isn’t too spicy.
-Feel free to add extra hot sauce or a pinch of cayenne or red pepper flakes as desired.

 Use other veggies: Feel free to add in some romaine lettuce, other peppers or even roasted cauliflower.
 Both the red onion and red bell peppers can be subbed for other color onions/peppers, but the red ones have the most flavor when baked which is why I like to use them!